 Our testers love the comfort of this shoe, which allows your toes the freedom to wiggle free.
 The stacked 25mm midsole is incredibly responsive and provides all-day comfort for those in need of a shoe that will keep up with them for literally hundreds of miles!
 In addition to the basic comforts of cushioning, the new upper is thinner and allows your toes more freedom than the previous model.
 This model is reminiscent of the ever and early versions of the Lone Peaks that were more minimalist, simply because there seems to be more foot freedom in the toe box.

 When it comes to fit, Altra designs its shoes with a women's specific fit that provides a tighter fitting heel cup.
 On this particular model, the shoe stays in place for the most part with a little bit of movement in the heel.
-There is no additional arch support as this shoe features a zero drop design (no extra heel or arch support).
+There is no additional arch support as this shoe features a zero-drop design (no extra heel or arch support).
 However, it does an excellent job hugging the area around the arch to stay in place.
 That said, those with super narrow feet may prefer a shoe with a slimmer toe box and may find this shoe to be a little bit bulky.
 However, those with a broader foot will appreciate a little extra space in the toe box.

 In addition to these fit features, the Lone Peak comes with a gaiter adaptor velcro strap on the back and a hook-in point at the base of the laces.
 This feature is a specific place that you can attach the gaiter if you plan on running in sandy environments or if you encounter tall grasses regularly.
 Overall, this shoe is comfortable with a women's specific fit.

 Weighing in at 9.90 oz per shoe (size nine), it is a fairly lightweight option.
 On the trail, it feels light, even after running for hours!
-When soaking the shoe in our water tests, it only held 3.2 oz of water which is a lot less than the previous model!
+When soaking the shoe in our water tests, it only held 3.2 oz of water, which is a lot less than the previous model!
 As a result, it's not too absorbent and does a great job wicking away water.
 The new drainage holes also help to get water out of a shoe if it's drenched.

 This moderately cushioned trail runner is perfect for all types of terrain.
 If you seek a trail runner that is built to take on long races, this is it.
 The aggressive outsole performs on all surfaces while the overlays offer decent protection.
-If light cushioning isn't for you, enjoy the comfort of the Altra Lone Peak 4s that boast a zero-drop profile, with an inch (25mm) of cushioning underfoot.
+If light cushioning isn't for you, enjoy the comfort of the Altra Lone Peak 4 that boasts a zero-drop profile, with an inch (25mm) of cushioning underfoot.